exercism/csharp/exercises/zipper/README.md

 This exercise deals with custom equality.
 For more information see [this page.](http://www.loganfranken.com/blog/687/overriding-equals-in-c-part-1/)

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/zipper` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.